Best Survival Packing List To Plan For An Evacuation

 Socks

-Spare socks and underwear can do wonders to make an emergency more bearable and hygienic.
+Spare socks and underwear can make an emergency more bearable and hygienic.

-You can use a few drops of bleach to wash the ones you wear and change them into fresh supplies.
+You can wash the ones you wear with a few drops of bleach and change them into fresh supplies.

 Grooming Kit

-You may also be able to use extras of these items to barter with others for needed supplies.
+You may also use extras of these items to barter with others for needed supplies.

-But you also need to keep an eye on how heavy your supplies are becoming.
+But you also need to monitor how heavy your supplies are becoming.

-Your bag will do you no good if it is too heavy to carry long distances.
+Your bag will do no good if it is too heavy to carry long distances.

 waterproof-matches8.
 Miscellaneous Tools